Robo3D/User-Manuals/docs/source/operation/index.rst

    - To see the IP address of your printer, select 'Utilities' from the home screen
    - Next select 'Network'
    - Then select 'IP Address' and note the IP address of your Robo C2
-   - Copy that number into your navigation bar, and it will bring you to a web app to see all things with your Robo C2
+   - Copy that number into your browser navigation bar, and it will bring you to a web app to see all things with your Robo C2

 -----------
 Using print bed adhesion